-The CAPTE plans to coordinate entrepreneurial skills training with small business development programs in region.
-Region 4 has one (1) of the strongest centers of microenterprise in the country in its award-wining Innovation Depot.
+CAPTE will continue to coordinate entrepreneurial skills training with small business development programs in the region.
+Region 4 has one of the strongest centers of microenterprise in the country in its award-wining Innovation Depot.
 The Innovation Depot is a state of the art business incubator that has birthed hundreds of businesses in the Birmingham area.
 There are other small business development centers in the area such as the Bessemer Business Center and the Birmingham Business Resource Center that provide services to entrepreneurs and that have had great successes.
 The strategic location and type of business will determine which of these services is most beneficial to the business.

 Within the local area, several organizations offer small business financial and technical assistance.
 All potential entrepreneurs should take advantage of these services, which are free in many cases.
-The CAPTE encourages and supports the entrepreneurial spirit whenever appropriate among its current and former program participants.
+CAPTE encourages and supports the entrepreneurial spirit whenever appropriate among its current and former program participants.

-g.
-Provide a description of the one-stop delivery system in the local area, including:
+- g.
+Provide a description of the one-stop delivery system in the local area, including: - i.

-i.
 How the local board will ensure the continuous improvement of eligible providers of services through the system and that such providers will meet the employment needs of local employers, workers, and jobseekers (20 CFR 679.560(b)(5)(i))

 The Alabama Department of Commerce receives applications and selects Eligible Training Providers.
-It reviews the performance information on each providers to ensure that they have been performing beyond the minimally acceptable level.
+It reviews the performance information on each provider to ensure that they have been performing beyond the minimally acceptable level.
 Region 4 will work with the state to ensure that Eligible Training Providers are performing at a level consistent with established standards.
+CAPTE staff also monitors the success of participants utilizing the various training opportunities.
+When it is apparent that a provider is not meeting expectations, the Board is also notified.